moq-wg/moq-transport/draft-lcurley-warp-base.md

 --- middle

 # Overview
 Warp is a live video transport protocol that utilizes the {{QUIC}} network protocol.

+TODO Summarize each section.

+## Variants
 There are two Warp variants depending on product requirements:

-* {{WARP-QUIC}} is an API on top of QUIC.
+* {{WARP-QUIC}} is an bidirectional API on top of QUIC.
-* {{WARP-HTTP3}} is an API on top of HTTP/3, primarily for distribution over CDNs.
+* {{WARP-HTTP3}} is an unidirectional API on top of HTTP/3, primarily for distribution over CDNs.

-This document covers the shared behavior for both variants.
+This document covers the shared concepts and functionality for both variants.

 ## Terms and Definitions